What Are The Best Jobs You Can Get with An MBA?

 • Remote Team Manager

-These roles require a mix of technical understanding and strategic leadership—two qualities nurtured in top MBA programs.
+These roles require a mix of technical understanding and strategic leadership—two qualities nurtured in top programs.

 Industries Hiring MBA Graduates

-Each sector values MBAs for their strategic thinking, leadership ability, and cross-functional knowledge.
+Each sector values for their strategic thinking, leadership ability, and cross-functional knowledge.

 Factors That Influence Your MBA Job Prospects